bcgov/wordpress/deployments/kustomize/README.md

 namespace: 123456-tools
 ```

-### Deploying images and WordPress deployment using overlays
+### Deploying images used for WordPress deployments
 * Login to OpenShift via the `oc` command line.
 * Deploy your images to OpenShift ```oc apply -k my-image-deploy```
   * Deploying the images, will **not** trigger a build, this has to be done manually in OpenShift.

-## OpenShift Deployment With OpenShift Secrets
+## OpenShift deployment with OpenShift secrets
 * Create Kustomization.yaml file for example my-wordpress-deploy/kustomization.yaml
   * Update your namespace with your license plate and the OpenShift environment (dev|test|prod).
 Ex.
 123456-dev
   * Update your images to point to your tools repo with your license plate.